 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of sulfoxaflor in or on multiple commodities which are identified and discussed later in this document.
-Interregional Research Project No. 4 (IR-4) and Dow AgroSciences LLC requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of sulfoxaflor in or on rice grain, rice hulls, and avocados.
+Dow AgroSciences LLC requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 Start Further Info

 Michael Goodis, Registration Division (7505P), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460-0001; main telephone number: (703) 305-7090; email address: RDFRNotices@epa.gov.